Everything You Need to Know About the HPAT

 • Section 3 (Non-Verbal Reasoning): tests your ability to think non-verbally, by solving problems using patterns and pictures

-• Section 4 (Written English): UL applicants only
+• Section 4 (Written English): University of Limerick's MSc Occupational Therapy and MSc Speech and Language Therapy applicants only

 What is the structure and timing of the HPAT?